ziyilin/graal/docs/reference-manual/languages/jvm/operations.md

 opportunities or to offer suggestions on how to restructure the code to avoid or reduce performance bottlenecks.

-## Troubleshooting Graal
+## Troubleshooting the Graal Compiler

-Like all software, Graal is not guaranteed to be bug free so it is useful to know how to diagnose and submit useful bug reports if you encounter issues.
+Like all software, the Graal compiler is not guaranteed to be bug free so it is useful to know how to diagnose and submit useful bug reports if you encounter issues.

 ### Compilation Exceptions

-One advantage of Graal being written in Java is that runtime exceptions during compilation are not fatal VM errors.
+One advantage of the compiler being written in Java is that runtime exceptions during compilation are not fatal VM errors.
 Instead, each compilation has an exception handler that takes an action based on the `graal.CompilationFailureAction` property.

-The default value is `Diagnose` and causes failing compilations to be retried with extra diagnostics enabled.
-Just before the VM exits, all diagnostic output captured during retried compilations is written to a .zip file and output such as the following is printed to the console:
+The default value is `Silent`.
+Specifying `Diagnose` causes failing compilations to be retried with extra diagnostics enabled.
+Just before the VM exits, all diagnostic output captured during retried compilations is written to a `.zip` file and its location is printed on the console:
 ```
 Graal diagnostic output saved in /Users/demo/graal-dumps/1499768882600/graal_diagnostics_64565.zip
 ```

 You can then attach the .zip file to an issue on [GitHub](https://github.com/{{ site.github_username }}).

-You can also set the following values for the `graal.CompilationFailureAction`
+Apart from `Silent` and `Diagnose` the following values for `graal.CompilationFailureAction` are supported:
-property:
-* `Silent`: prints nothing to the console.
-* `Print`: prints a message to the console but does not do re-compilation.
+* `Print`: Prints a message and stack trace to the console but does not do the re-compilation.
-* `ExitVM`: does the same thing as `Diagnose` but the VM process exits after re-compilation.
+* `ExitVM`: Same as `Diagnose` but the VM process exits after the re-compilation.

 ### Code Generation Errors